 Our Experience with Liechtenstein Private Banking Services

 For a country like Liechtenstein, we expected so much.
 Then again, it was just a plain disaster.

 Opening a bank account in one of those legacy brand banking countries will always seem like it’s so in-demand, right?
 We’re talking about countries like Austria, Liechtenstein, and Switzerland.

-So we put in the minimum amount of money necessary to open and set up our bank account.
-Then we waited a couple of days to get the basic banking necessities like access to online banking.
+Now, we’ve chosen to open up a Liechtensteinian bank account, we put in the minimum amount, then waited a couple of days to get the basic banking necessities like access to online banking.

 The Problem with Our Bank Account

-Banking in a Country Like Liechtenstein?
+Banking in a Country Like Liechtenstein

-This might come as an invasion of privacy, but it’s an agreement made to clamp down on both tax fraud and tax evasion.
+It’s an agreement made to clamp down on both tax fraud and tax evasion.

 Customer Service is An Integral Factor